sanjaykumaryadav91739-cpu/Sanjay/README.md

 # Sanjay
-This is my firt git repository.
+This is my fisrt git repository.
 Supaul